 The newly formed government aims to be “a digital federal authority” by the end of the legislature, the goal being to smooth away superfluous paperwork circulating in the different federal public services.
-Inspired by the success of Tax-on-web (an online tax declaration platform) and student@work (an online platform relating to work performed by students), the development of new tools and apps will be a priority of the new government.
+Inspired by the success of Tax-on-web (an online tax declaration platform) and [email protected] (an online platform relating to work performed by students), the development of new tools and apps will be a priority of the new government.
 Moreover, public authorities will be asked to use means of electronic communication as much as possible when communicating with the public.

 Several privacy and IT related areas have been explicitly discussed in the coalition agreement.
 Some of the announced initiatives include the following:

 The new Belgian government seems to take citizens’ privacy rights very seriously.
 For the first time, the federal government will include a Secretary of State (i.e. a member of the cabinet assigned to a Minister) responsible for privacy matters.

 This Secretary of State has not been tasked lightly.
 He will need to supervise the modernization of the current legal framework relating to personal data protection.
 Important to note is that the coalition agreement has stated that the basic principle in relation to data protection should be an informed consent (this being one of the six forms of legal basis which can be invoked to process personal data).
 The Belgian government itself will advocate for a strongly harmonized European regulatory framework for privacy which nevertheless gives Member States the possibility to provide a higher level of protection, especially in the government, healthcare and social security sectors.